MKesenheimer/fault-injection-library/projects/stm32f205/README.md

 ![](images/12-parameterspace.png)

 In the default configuration, the script `stm32f2-boot-debugger.py` does not halt if a positive glitch is detected.
 This is helpful to search for good parameters.
 If you want to get live debug access to the RAM, you can use the `--halt` parameter and stop execution of the script.
-Use `--resume` to resume a previous capture.
+Use `--resume` to resume data collection to the previous database.

 ```bash
 python stm32f2-boot-debugger.py --rpico /dev/<tty-device> --length 100 500 --delay 175_600 176_700 --trigger-input ext1 --resume --halt